 |Diabetes||French Bulldogs with diabetes may have an odour that smells like nail polish remover.
 If your Frenchie has diabetes, you might notice that they are drinking and urinating a great deal more, maybe even having incidents at home. |

-Other symptoms include sudden weight loss and increased appetite, as well as changes in behaviour such as moodiness or apathy When something seems out of the normal-like this your Vet will check the blood and urine tests for confirmation.
+Other symptoms include sudden weight loss, increased appetite, and changes in moodiness or apathy.
+When something seems out of the normal-like, your Vet will check the blood and urine tests for confirmation.

 |Kidney disease||If your Frenchies breath smells like urine, this could be a warning that your French Bulldog may have kidney disease. |

-Other symptoms include weight loss and appetite changes, mostly focused on drinking or urinating.
-Also, behavioral changes like lethargy or depression.
+Other symptoms include weight loss and appetite changes, mostly focused on drinking or urinating, and behavioral changes like lethargy or depression.

 If your Frenchie does not eat enough food, it will ultimately become undernourished.
-Although no owner would do this knowingly to their cherished Frenchie.
+However, no owner would do this knowingly to their cherished Frenchie.
 (We hope).

 Dogs that have been undernourished may show signs of canine fatigue, may look thin, and may even experience more health problems when left untreated.

 If your French Bulldog appears to be thinner than normal, be sure to inform your veterinarian for instructions about how much and how often you should feed your Frenchie.

-Parasites are among the most likely causes of weight loss in dogs As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, and it can still be underweight.
+Parasites are among the most likely causes of weight loss in dogs.
+As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, which can still be underweight.

 This is because your poor Frenchie may have a parasitic infestation; the body has been unable to absorb the vitamins and minerals in its food, which causes a nutrient deficiency.

-When you think that your French Bulldog has parasites, it will also develop symptoms like nausea, diarrhea, weight loss, or a swollen belly.
+When you think your French Bulldog has parasites, it will also develop symptoms like nausea, diarrhea, weight loss, or a swollen belly.

 Keep a close eye out for these signals, and if your Frenchie begins to show one or more symptoms, bring them in for further examination with your Vet.